microsoft/appcenter-sdk-apple/README.md

 ## 6. Distribute APIs

 You can easily let your users get the latest version of your app by integrating the `Distribute` service of the Mobile Center SDK.
-Please follow the paragraph in [Start the SDK](#3-start-the-sdk) to setup MobileCenterDistribute.
+Please follow the paragraph in [Start the SDK](#3-start-the-sdk) to setup the Distribute service.

 Once that is done, the SDK checks for new updates once per the app's lifetime.
 If the app is currently in the foreground or suspended in the background, you might need to kill the app to get the latest update.
 If it finds a new update, users will see a dialog with three options - `Download`, `Postpone` and `Ignore`.
 If the user presses `Download`, the SDK will trigger the new version to be installed. `Postpone` will delay the download until the app is opened again. `Ignore` will not prompt the user again for that particular app version.